kimchi-project/kimchi/docs/API.md

     * arch: The architecture of the package
     * version: The new version of the package
     * repository: The repository name from where package will be downloaded

+### Collection: Host Repositories

+**URI:** /host/repositories

+**Methods:**

+* **GET**: Retrieve a summarized list of all repositories available
+* **POST**: Add a new repository
+    * repo_id *(optional)*: Unique repository name for each repository, one word.
+    * baseurl: URL to the repodata directory when "is_mirror" is false.
+Otherwise, it can be URL to the mirror system for YUM.
+Can be an http://, ftp:// or file://  URL.
+    * is_mirror *(optional)*: Set the given URI of baseurl as a mirror list, instead of use baseurl in repository configuration.
+    * url_args *(optional)*: Arguments to be passed to baseurl, like the list of APT repositories provided by the same baseurl.
+    * gpgkey *(optional)*: URL pointing to the ASCII-armored GPG key file for the repository.
+This option is used if yum needs a public key to verify a package and the required key hasn't been imported into the RPM database.

+### Resource: Repository

+**URI:** /host/repositories/*:repo-id*

+**Methods:**

+* **GET**: Retrieve the full description of a Repository
+    * repo_id: Unique repository name for each repository, one word.
+    * repo_name: Human-readable string describing the repository.
+    * baseurl: URL to the repodata directory when "is_mirror" is false.
+Otherwise, it can be URL to the mirror system for YUM.
+Can be an http://, ftp:// or file://  URL.
+    * is_mirror: Set the given URI of baseurl as a mirror list, instead of use baseurl in repository configuration.
+    * url_args: Arguments to be passed to baseurl, like the list of APT repositories provided by the same baseurl.
+    * enabled: Indicates if repository should be included as a package
+source:
+        * false: Do not include the repository.
+        * true: Include the repository.
+    * gpgcheck: Indicates if a GPG signature check on the packages gotten from repository should be performed:
+        * false: Do not check GPG signature
+        * true: Check GPG signature
+    * gpgkey: URL pointing to the ASCII-armored GPG key file for the repository.
+This option is used if yum needs a public key to verify a package and the required key hasn't been imported into the RPM database.
+* **DELETE**: Remove the Repository
+* **POST**: *See Repository Actions*
+* **PUT**: update the parameters of existing Repository
+    * repo_id *(otional)*: Unique repository name for each repository, one word.
+    * repo_name *(otional)*: Human-readable string describing the repository.
+    * baseurl *(optional)*: URL to the repodata directory when "is_mirror" is false.
+Otherwise, it can be URL to the mirror system for YUM.
+Can be an http://, ftp:// or file://  URL.
+    * is_mirror *(optional)*: Set the given URI of baseurl as a mirror list, instead of use baseurl in repository configuration.
+    * url_args *(optional)*: Arguments to be passed to baseurl, like the list of APT repositories provided by the same baseurl.
+    * gpgcheck *(optional)*: Indicates if a GPG signature check on the packages gotten from repository should be performed:
+        * false: Do not check GPG signature
+        * true: Check GPG signature
+    * gpgkey *(optional)*: URL pointing to the ASCII-armored GPG key file for the repository.
+This option is used if yum needs a public key to verify a package and the required key hasn't been imported into the RPM database.

+**Actions (POST):**

+* enable: Enable the Repository as package source
+* disable: Disable the Repository as package source